a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

                 <i class="fa fa-pencil" aria-hidden="true"></i>
             </div>
             <div class="note-message" style="flex-flow: column wrap">
                 <p>Teaching regular expressions is beyond the scope of this tutorial.
-However, if you are looking for a good introduction to the topic I recommend reading the <a href="https://docs.python.org/3/howto/regex.html" target="_blank">Regular Expression HOWTO</a> document from the official Python docs.</p>
+However, if you are looking for a good introduction to the topic I recommend reading <a href="https://docs.python.org/3/howto/regex.html" target="_blank">Regular Expression HOWTO</a> from the official Python docs.</p>
             </div>
         </div>
       </li>